 IB 333.
-International Business 3 credit hours
+International Business (3).

-General education advanced issues and perspectives course.
+General education social and behavioral sciences advanced issues and perspectives course.
 A comprehensive overview of the multifaceted issues in international business and globalization that impact all functional areas of business.
 Examines contemporary issues, perspectives and influences on American business, economy, government, labor, society, technology, public policy and competitiveness.
 Reviews international trade theories, foreign exchange, monetary systems, balance of payments, trade policies, trade agreements, global trading systems and foreign investment, including cultural diversity, human rights, ethics and social responsibility issues.
 Examines implications for small and large businesses, including case studies from Wichita firms engaged in international business.
 Course includes diversity content.
 Prerequisite: junior standing recommended.

 Cross-listed as DS 400.
 Designed to provide an overview of supply chains and logistics focusing on issues related to supply, operations, logistics and integration in a global context.
 Current and relevant topics to discuss include purchasing management, supplier relationships, ethical and sustainable sourcing, resource planning, process management, global logistics and location decisions, process integration, and performance measures.
 Area multi-national companies (Koch, Cargill, Spirit, Cessna and other aviation companies, etc.) are featured as live cases/guest lectures.
 Prerequisites: junior standing, advanced standing.

 IB 450.
-Negotiating Across Cultures 3 credit hours
+Negotiating Across Cultures (3).

 Cross-listed as MGMT 450.
 Regardless of one's chosen career, industry, title, status or role in an organization, one continually negotiates.
 If one manages or is managed, leads or is led, sells or is sold, buys or is bought, hires or is hired, fires or is fired, empowers or is empowered, one negotiates.
 Any time one requests or is requested to do something, one negotiates.
 The quality and effectiveness of one's career and life will be strongly influenced by one's ability to effectively negotiate.
 The better one understands the person(s) with whom one negotiates, the more effective negotiator one will be.
 Understanding the other person(s) includes understanding his/her/their culture, expectations, objectives, motivations, decision-making processes, and rationale for behavior.
-This course focuses on bargaining and negotiating in a wide variety of settings, from simple buyer/seller negotiations to multiple-issue/multiple-party negotiations.
-The course touches on principal differences among cultures and how those differences may affect negotiations and outcomes.
+Focuses on bargaining and negotiating in a wide variety of settings, from simple buyer/seller negotiations to multiple-issue/multiple-party negotiations.
+Touches on principal differences among cultures and how those differences may affect negotiations and outcomes.
 Prerequisites: IB 333, junior standing, advanced standing.

 IB 481.
-Cooperative Education 1-3 credit hours
+Cooperative Education (1-3).

 An academic program that expands a student's learning experiences through paid employment in a supervised educational work setting related to the student's major field of study or career focus.
 Repeatable for credit.
-Graded Cr/NCr.
 Prerequisites: junior standing, advanced standing, 2.250 GPA.

 IB 481N.
-Internship 1-3 credit hours
+Internship (1-3).

 Complements and enhances the student's academic program by providing an opportunity to apply and acquire knowledge in a workplace environment as an intern.
-Graded Cr/NCr.
 Prerequisite: departmental consent.

 IB 491.
-Independent Study/Project 1-3 credit hours
+Independent Study/Project (1-3).

 Courses may be of two general types.
 The first consists of doing research, readings or other scholarly investigation in a subject area that is coordinated by a faculty member.
 The topic and scope would be mutually agreeable to the student and the faculty member.
 The second consists of doing a specific project for an organization, which might require the student to do research.
 The student may be embedded in an organization (either with or without pay) and under the direction of an organizational representative and a faculty member in order to accomplish a specific project.
 In either case, the course cannot be used to substitute for a regular departmental course.
 Repeatable for credit.
-Graded Cr/NCr.
 Prerequisites: 2.750 GPA in the academic area, junior standing, advanced standing, departmental consent.

 IB 561.
-International Economics and Business 3 credit hours
+International Economics and Business (3).

 IB 600.
-International Management 3 credit hours
+International Management (3).

 IB 601.
-International Marketing 3 credit hours
+International Marketing (3).

 Cross-listed as MKT 601.
 Problems and procedures of marketing in foreign countries.
 Includes the effects of foreign cultures and marketing systems on the design of marketing programs.
 Course includes diversity content.
-Prerequisites: MKT 300 with a minimum grade of C+ (2.300), junior standing, advanced standing.
+Prerequisite: MKT 300 with a minimum grade of C+ (2.300), junior standing, advanced standing.

 IB 602.
 Legal Environment of International Business (3).

-Cross-listed as BLAW 602.
 Analysis of legal and regulatory issues affecting import-export transactions, licensing and technology transfer, and international sales of services.
 Prerequisite: IB 333, junior standing, advanced standing.

 IB 625.
-International Financial Management 3 credit hours
+International Financial Management (3).

 Cross-listed as ECON 674 and FIN 625.
 Studies the international financial and monetary system, emphasizing currency markets.
 Also examines market instruments and techniques, including synthetic and derivative securities and their application to management of currency risk in international trade and finance.
-Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.
+Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing.

 IB 690.
-Special Topics in International Business 3 credit hours
+Special Topics in International Business (3).

 Covers emerging topics within the field of international business.
 Prerequisites: completion of or concurrent enrollment in all required IB courses, junior standing, advanced standing.